Skip to main content

 Frequently Asked Questions

-Medical, Rehabilitation and Attendant Care benefits, as well as coverage for Cost of Examination benefits will still be included in all standard auto insurance policies in Ontario.
-All other coverage will be optional.
+Medical, Rehabilitation and Attendant Care benefits, as well as coverage for Cost of Examination benefits are included in all standard auto insurance policies in Ontario.
+All other coverage is optional.
 See the detailed breakdown on this page to discover your optional coverage selections.